-Links to the websites of libraries most frequently visited by the BGC community follow below, and a chart outlining the access policies of ten of the most essential libraries is on the right.
+Links to the websites of libraries commonly visited by the BGC community follow below, and a chart outlining their access policies is on the right.
 Some are open to the public, with or without an appointment, while others are private academic libraries.
 Visiting another private academic library outside of your own institution requires a research pass called a METRO pass (see below) and usually requires an appointment as well.

 Brooklyn Museum Libraries and Archives

 (METRO pass required if you do not have a CUL library card)

 Fashion Institute of Technology (FIT)